mpenkov/tiddlywiki-splitter/README.md

 the volume of notes gets large.

 This project splits a TiddlyWiki into multiple text files.
-The files can then be imported into vim.notes (https://github.com/xolox/vim-notes) or an alternative note-keeping solution.
+The files can then be imported into vim-notes (https://github.com/xolox/vim-notes) or an alternative note-keeping solution.

 Usage